Achal-kashyap/Event_managment_system/treasurer.md

 ### 1. Event Budget

 The treasurer can set and manage the budget for an event.

+## Member list
+- Executive officer